Wayne Feiden, FAICP — Director of Planning and Sustainability

 How has your perception of planning changed since you first entered the field?

 I have loved seeing planners and cities embrace the multi-discipline nature of planning, placemaking, and sustainability in a way that was not always apparent when I started my career.
-When I started my career, it seemed that planning in highly technical subfields were formally more narrowly focused, for example transportation planners or economic development planners building predictive models, while today those in these subfields seem as focused on engaging the community and building consensus as the rest of us, which makes our field more effective and responsive.
+When I started my career, it seemed that planning in highly technical subfields was formally more narrowly focused, for example, transportation planners or economic development planners building predictive models, while today those in these subfields seem as focused on engaging the community and building consensus as the rest of us, which makes our field more effective and responsive.

 Likewise, it seems only a few years ago that energy, climate, health, and placemaking were a small part of planning, while now those areas are more properly integrated into all that most of us do.